 “It itches.”
 Everywhere itched, now that he’d turned his attention to it.
 His skin had gone red after the first day’s travel.
 He didn’t remember much near the beginning of their journey, just pain and nauseation.
 Until the fifth day, when the hound had granted him sanction to use his magic.

-The innate healing began restoring his skin to its original ivory shade as soon as the woman finished speaking the order.
+The innate healing began restoring his skin to its original ivory shade almost as soon as the woman finished speaking the order.
 But it’d hurt.
-He still wasn’t sure how, even using magic with permission, that the collar burned.
-Originally, he thought the sparks that seared his skin upon first trying to use unsanctioned magic was a warning measure, but now… It rather reminded him of the unstable shield.
+He still wasn’t sure why, even using magic with permission, the collar burned.
+Originally, he’d thought the sparks that had seared his skin upon first trying to use unsanctioned magic was a warning measure, but now… It rather reminded him of the unstable shield.

 The hound glanced over her shoulder at them before drawing her horse level with his.
 She reached out and slapped his hand away.
 “Itching or not, scratching it won’t do you any good.
 What use are you to the army if you die of infection, hmm?”

 Glaring, Dylan shook his hand before entangling his fingers in the horse’s mane.